Hipodil: History

-The Varna incident inspired a song - "Hipodili" - which Hipodil put in their next album, Nekuf ujas, nekuf at (Some Kind of Horror, Some Kind of Hell), recorded and released in 1994.
+The Varna incident inspired a song - "Hipodili" - which Hipodil included in their next album, Nekuf ujas, nekuf at (Some Kind of Horror, Some Kind of Hell), recorded and released in 1994.
 This song became a Hipodil anthem and a concert favorite.
 The album release was followed by a national tour with some 20 dates across the country.

 In their fourth album Nadurveni vuglishta (Horny Charcoal), released in 1998, the band showed obvious growth in terms of music and production and experimented with other styles, mostly ska.
 This album was the most commercially successful album of the band and the first to be released on a CD.
 It was also the most controversial as some of the lyrics provoked Bulgarian Ministry of Culture to mull legal actions against the band for obscenity.
 The ministry later dropped its plans but the dispute fuelled the album sales and Hipodil suddenly found themselves among the best-selling and most radio played acts in Bulgaria.

 The album's opening track, song about Gojko Mitić, "Bate Gojko" ("Big Brother Gojko") rocketed to the top of Bulgarian airplay charts and was among the few Hipodil songs to have a video clip.
 The first ever instrumental track of Hipodil is also on this record, "Otnesen!" ("Scatter-Brained") and a dose of the traditional mockeries with Bulgarian celebrities.

 In the end of 1999, the vocalist Svetoslav Vitkov went to work in the United States.
 Despite the loss of Vitkov, the other band members decided to start recording new material, inviting several singers from other Bulgarian bands, who replaced Vitkov on the vocals.
 The new album, called Hora ot naroda (People of the Folk), appeared on the Bulgarian music market in the year 2000.
 The music style is similar to the previous works of Hipodil, but a little bit more soft-sounding and mainly ska-influenced.
 Not so typical for the band is also the often usage of keyboards.
 Vitkov appears as a lead singer in only two of the songs - "Partizani" ("Partisans") and "Drugo nyama" ("There's Nothing Else"), and as a backing vocal in "Choveche" ("Dude").